Joe Biden: 2024 presidential campaign

 The first presidential debate was held on June 27, 2024, between Biden and Trump.
 Biden's performance was widely criticized, with commentators saying he frequently lost his train of thought and gave meandering answers.
 Several newspaper columnists declared Trump the winner, (Note: Attributed to multiple sources:) and polling indicated the majority of viewers believed Trump won.
-After the debate raised questions about his health and age, Biden faced calls to withdraw from the race, including from fellow Democrats and the editorial boards of several major news outlets.
+After the debate raised questions about his health and age, Biden faced calls to withdraw from the race, including from Democrats and the editorial boards of various major news outlets.

-Biden and President-elect Donald Trump meet in the Oval Office as part of the presidential transition on November 13, 2024.

-Biden initially insisted that he would remain a candidate, but on July 21, he withdrew his candidacy, writing that this was "in the best interest of my party and the country".
-He endorsed Harris as his successor.
-On August 6, 2024, Harris was confirmed as the Democratic presidential nominee.
-This was the first time an eligible incumbent had declined to run for reelection since 1968.
+Biden initially insisted that he would remain a candidate, but on July 21, he withdrew from the race, writing that this was "in the best interest of my party and the country".
+He immediately endorsed Harris to replace him as the party's presidential nominee.
+On August 6, 2024, Harris officially became the Democratic presidential nominee.
+This was the first time an eligible incumbent had withdrawn a bid for reelection since 1968.

 In the general election, Trump defeated Harris.
 The Senate went Republican for the first time since 2018.
 In a nationally televised speech after the election, Biden congratulated Trump and promised a "peaceful and orderly" transition of power.
 In a January 2025 interview, Biden claimed he could have defeated Trump had he not been persuaded to withdraw from the election, despite lagging behind Trump in polling.
 A YouGov poll conducted on November 6–7, 2024, found that if Biden had been the Democratic nominee, Trump would have won the popular vote by 49% to 42%.
 Trump won the popular vote over Harris by 49.8% to 48.3%.